Skip to main content

 YouTube TV in 4K: Everything you need to know

-For the most part, 4K resolution — we’re talking 2160p — is pretty hard to come by.
-FuboTV has had some in the past, and YouTube TV has joined the 4K party via its optional 4K Plus add-on.
+For the most part, 4K resolution — we’re talking 2160p — is pretty tough to come by.
+FuboTV has had some in the past, and YouTube TV has joined the party with a 4K Plus add-on.
 And it’s a big deal.
-When you look at YouTube TV versus Hulu With Live TV — which is its biggest competitor — you’ll quickly note that 4K is something the latter definitely lacks on the live front.
+When you look at YouTube TV versus Hulu + Live TV — its biggest competitor — you’ll see that live 4K is something the latter lacks.

-That YouTube TV 4K Plus add-on actually gets you three major features, and they definitely help justify the price (especially considering that you don’t get everything in the higher resolution).
+The YouTube TV 4K Plus add-on actually gets you three major features, and they definitely help justify the price.
 They are:

 • 4K resolution on some content.